 Robbin: Then what happens when people come in, and what do they find to be the most surprising about pet food nutrition?
 Because it is confusing out there!

 Dr. Selmer: Well, I think that the biggest surprise is the pet food industry itself.
 It’s flawed in so many ways that it’s hard to get your pet good nutrition out of a package.

 Besides, most over-the-counter dog foods are marketed more toward human nutritional needs than dog nutritional needs — and it’s all marketing.
 They try to give you this perceived value.
 You see all the commercials on TV and how “healthy” it is.

 But you know, a funny thing happened years ago: A veterinarian actually submitted to the FDA shoe leather — cranked it and had it pelleted into a food, and sent it to the FDA for approval for dog food — and it was approved!

-Dr. Selmer: Yeah, so if we are feeding our pets out of a bag or out of a box every meal of its day, what kind of nutrition could we possibly be giving them?
-What I’m trying to do is bring these people back to basics.
+Dr. Selmer: Yeah, so what I’m trying to do is bring these people back to basics.